KiriSpark/KiriBrand/README.md

 ## Instructions

-Once you have cloned the repository, from a command prompt type:
+Once you have cloned the repository, from a command prompt:

 * Restore required dotnet packages:
 ``` sh